|Last updated 25 June 2020

 |H.C.Miller (centre) at Maylands September 1934 with his pilots George McCausland (left) and Bert Hussey.

-True to character, Horrie Miller is wearing the same sweater he wore on the route survey above.
+True to character, the frugal Horrie Miller is wearing the same sweater he wore on the route survey above.

 The ship carrying the three boxed DH.84s reached Fremantle on 17 August

 1934.
 They were transported to Maylands where H.C.Miller supervised their